pulumi/docs/content/tutorials/pulumi-deployments-click-to-deploy/index.md

 ### Environment

 If you've configured [environments](/docs/pulumi-cloud/esc) with your organization, you can specify one to use with the resulting stack.
-Environments enable teams to manage hierarchical collections of configuration and secrets without needing to re-specify all of them during project creation.
+Environments enable teams to define and share collections of configuration and secrets across multiple Pulumi projects and stacks, such as your `AWS_SECRET_ACCESS_KEY` which will be needed to configure your deployment settings.

-{{% notes type="info" %}}
-Secret environment variables, such as `AWS_SECRET_ACCESS_KEY`, are encrypted end-to-end and can be set on each stack.
-However, by creating an environment with Pulumi ESC, you can centralize secrets and set up OIDC for secure authentication.
-This allows you to manage and share sensitive configuration data across multiple stacks efficiently.
-{{% /notes %}}

 ### Repository